 Restaurant cheese rellenos are most often dipped in egg batter, and then fried in a decent amount of oil.
 I love those rellenos all oozy with melting cheese, but fried food is not really good for us, not to mention the calories that come along with the fried rellenos.

-The insides of green chiles, the veins and seeds, hold most of the picante heat, so take out the seeds to keep the temperature mild.
-Generally, the smoky, earthy essence of a poblano chile sparks, but doesnโt burn like the smaller green chiles.
+- The insides of green chiles, the veins and seeds, hold most of the picante heat, to keep the temperature mild, remove the seeds.
+Generally, the smoky, earthy essence of a poblano chile sparks, but doesn’t burn like the smaller green chiles.

 These Spinach and Black Bean Enchiladas show off Mexico’s colors with green and red sauces.